Linasq/cli-chat/README.md

 # cli-chat
+It's a project for our classes - Network Programming.
 Chat with others using CLI.
-It uses encryption, works on sockets ... or at least it will be
+It uses encryption, works on sockets ... or at least it will be.